IBM-Swift/TodoList-CouchDB/README.md

 - [IBM Cloud Application Tools for Swift](http://cloudtools.bluemix.net/)

-### Deploy to Bluemix Button
+### Deploy to IBM Cloud Button

-You can use this button to deploy TodoList to your Bluemix account, all from the browser.
+You can use this button to deploy TodoList to your IBM Cloud account, all from the browser.
 The button will create the application, create and bind any services specified in the manifest.yml file and deploy.

 [![Deploy to Bluemix](https://deployment-tracker.mybluemix.net/stats/9eef579b69ef97de1ef1083552adeea2/button.svg)](https://bluemix.net/deploy?repository=https://github.com/IBM-Swift/TodoList-CouchDB.git)

-### Deploying Docker to IBM Bluemix Container
+### Deploying Docker to IBM Cloud Container

 For the following instructions, we will be using our [Bash Script](config.sh) located in the root directory.
 You can attempt to complete the whole process with the following command: